AndrewCRMartin/JSAV/README.md

                                     scheme.
 - `colourChoices` or `colorChoices`  - Array of colour scheme names - only used if the user has added to the CSS
-- `noTooltips` - disable tool-tips
+- `plainTooltips` - disable JQuery tool-tips

 CSS Control